 Vischer Ferry Historic district and returning to the Vischer Ferry parking

-lot for a 6.8 mile loop.
+lot.
 The on-road sections travel along low

 traffic roads with little or no shoulders.

 CLICK HERE FOR MOHAWK TOWPATH SCENIC BYWAY MAP